SourceVietnam news

 Door-to-Door Drayage

-Similar to Shuttle Drayage, door-to-door Drayage is a specialized type of Drayage that does not involve transferring goods to warehouses or storage facilities.
+Like Shuttle Drayage, door-to-door Drayage meaning is a specialized type of Drayage that does not involve transferring goods to warehouses or storage facilities.
 Instead, this mode is characterized by its direct delivery method – transporting goods directly to the customer from the final destination.
 At the port of origin, door-to-door Drayage often bypasses intermediate warehouses and sends goods directly to the destination port before delivering them directly to the customer.

 Additionally, instances where goods are transported directly from the seller’s warehouse to the destination port and then to the customer are also considered door-to-door Drayage, as the primary characteristic of this mode is the direct delivery to the customer’s location.